PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 return all five raw objects unchanged, retain child owners and independent callers, and preserve both outer boundaries.
 Run affected and standard gates sequentially.
 Never create, update, or reopen a pull request.

+## Pre-terminal cleanup composite implementation

+The five-stage owner is now implemented in `passes/pre_terminal_cleanup_orchestration.py`.
+It runs InstanceNorm layout, affine/Concat/Split recovery, pre-Add, channel Slice/Pad/Mul, and affine-tail cleanup with the exact shared context and returns each raw nested result in source order.
+The lowerer replaces the five unconsumed locals with `_pre_terminal_cleanup_results`; the preceding optional late-binary reconciliation guard and following independent terminal-affine rerun remain adjacent and unchanged.

+Owner-aware AST coverage and runtime callback injection prove child order, context identity, result identity, nested schemas, and both outer boundaries.
+Sequential validation passed: focused `3`, affected `340`, focused stale- boundary coverage `293`, terminal/efficiency `92`, core runtime `55`, result
+contracts `196`, phase-store `2`, and TensorFlow isolation/default-direct/
+`-cotof` `11`.
+Ruff and whitespace checks passed.
+The store remains exactly 128 IDs and 128 owners; no model conversion was run.

+At resume, start with a read-only inventory of the remaining unconsumed lowerer results after this removal.
+Select the smallest source-adjacent, semantically closed cluster whose children are already pass-module-owned, characterize it before production changes, and keep all verification under `uv` sequential and single-process.
+Do not create, update, or reopen a pull request; use appropriately scoped commits and pushes only.